Hurrray/A-puzzle/README.md

 # A-puzzle
-A puzzle base on matlab
+A puzzle based on matlab